Roman chamomile: benefits, dosage, contraindications

 Gastritis ✪✪✪✪✪

-Traditionally used for gastritis, heartburn, as an adjunct in gastric ulcers.
+Traditionally used in cases of gastritis, heartburn, as an adjunct in gastric ulcers.

 Posologie

-The essential oil property against hookworm infections for internal use.
+Property of the essential oil against hookworm infections for internal use.

 Posologie